 Bluebirds may attempt their first nest early in April, while swallows tend to delay nesting until later in the month or even May, and have finished their nesting activity by July.
 Both April and May can present cold and wet weather with limited food opportunities making nesting success challenging.
 The Tree Swallow is single brooded while the Eastern Bluebird may have 2 or 3 broods per season.
-In the West Street field the estimated-firstegg-dates (EFED) for the first clutches of bluebird and swallow eggs were April 1st and May 16th, respectively.
-April 1st was the earliest ever first egg date observed in either field for bluebirds.
-Unfortunately, soon after completing her clutch, cold weather followed causing the female to abandon her nest.
-When warmer weather returned, the eggs disappeared most likely due to snake predation.
-In the Bailey Lane Aquifer field the EFED for the first clutches of bluebirds and swallows were July 16th and May 23rd, respectively.
-Unfortunately, the bluebird nest attempt failed due to snake predation.
-Animal predation and extreme weather are common reasons for nest attempt failures.
+In the West Street field, the estimated-first-eggdates (EFED) for the first clutches of bluebird and swallow eggs were April 15st and May 15th, respectively.
+In the Bailey Lane Aquifer field, the EFED for the first clutches of bluebirds and swallows were April 15th and May18th, respectively.
+The EFED for the black-capped chickadee nest (Photo 2) was April 30th.
+Unfortunately, the chickadee nest unsuccessful.
+As is often the case, predation and severe weather are the most common causes for nest failures.

-Figure 1 Nest Box in West Street Field
+Photo 1.
+Nest Box in West Street Field

-The NestWatch Protocol for Monitoring Nests (Appendix A) was utilized as a guide for monitoring nest boxes.
-A Trouble-Shooting Guide for Nest Box Landlords is found in Appendix B. This guide is helpful for determining the cause of nest predation.
+The NestWatch Protocol for MonitoringNests (Appendix A) was utilized as a guide for monitoring nest boxes.
+A Trouble-Shooting Guidefor Nest Box Landlords is found in Appendix B. This guide is helpful for determining the cause of nest predation.
 For instance, under the first column of this guide (what you might find) you will notice in the 1st block down, eggs or nestlings missing, nest in tacked.
 Moving across to column 2 (1st block down), you will discover that the possible cause of this event could be due to snake, rodent, House Wren predation.
 In the third column, the guide suggests to install a predator guard or baffle to the box pole.